 Zach brings a millennial voice to Stimulant Strategies.
 He graduated from the University of Alberta with a Bachelor of Arts degree in Drama and Creative Writing (with distinction).
 Zach has worked for Stimulant Strategies since 2011 (part-time during University and now full-time) working on projects for Shell Canada, Lafarge, Park Derochie, Mammoet, Alberta Medical Association, the City of Edmonton, City of St. Albert, Government of Alberta, Legal Aid Alberta, and many others.

 Zach trained with Nobel Laureate Derek Walcott and has received scholarships and awards in playwriting, poetry, Japanese studies, and outstanding academic excellence (top 1.5% of the student body university-wide).
 He is currently the City of St. Albert’s first Poet Laureate, acting as a literary and cultural ambassador to the Greater Edmonton Area.
 Zach has presented on the CBC Stage at the Edmonton Poetry Festival and has appeared on CBC Radio multiple times.
-Zach has been featured twice in New Trail, the University of Alberta's alumni magazine, which reaches 250,000 university-educated readers around the world.
+Zach has been featured three times in New Trail, the University of Alberta's alumni magazine, which reaches 250,000 university-educated readers around the world.
 He has also studied and performed improv theatre in New York City.

 Zach composed music and sound design elements for Hong Kong-based video game/ art installation Bad Trip, which was featured in Fast Company, Discovery Canada’s Daily Planet, and WIRED (Italia Edition) and has exhibited internationally in China, Australia, Austria, Germany, Argentina, and Canada.